swalihaattar/IITM_TDS_P2/happiness/README.md

 4. **Freedom and Generosity:**
    - Freedom to make life choices averages at **63.40**, reinforcing its role in overall life satisfaction.
-   - Generosity shows a higher standard deviation, indicating a wide variance among countries — this could suggest social, cultural, or economic factors influencing charitable behavior.
+   - Generosity shows a higher standard deviation, indicating a wide variance among countries ï¿½ this could suggest social, cultural, or economic factors influencing charitable behavior.

 5. **Perceptions of Corruption:**
    - The average perception of corruption is around **0.74**, with 125 missing values.
 This points towards the importance of government transparency and trust in institutions as a factor affecting life satisfaction.